hammadxp/back-it-up/README.md

 BackItUp is a simple Obsidian plugin to quickly backup any note.
 Simply right click a note and you get two options:

 1. "Make a copy" which will create a copy of the selected note right next to it.
-2. "Keep a snapshot" which will copy the note to a user-defined folder.
+2. "Take a snapshot" which will create a copy the note to a user-defined folder.

 ## Install